Preston Brooks: After the attack

-The national reaction to Brooks's attack was sharply divided along regional lines.
+The national reaction to Brooks' attack was sharply divided along regional lines.
 In Congress, members in both houses armed themselves when they ventured onto the floor.
-At no time, between the incident and his death, did Brooks apologize for the attack.
+Brooks never apologized for the attack.
 In his speech to the House of Representatives announcing his resignation on June 14, 1856, Brooks insisted that he had behaved honorably and condemned any efforts to censure or punish him for his behavior.

-Brooks was widely cheered across the South, where his attack on Sumner was seen as a legitimate and socially justifiable act.
+Brooks was widely cheered across the South, where his attack on Sumner was considered legitimate and socially justifiable.
 South Carolinians sent Brooks dozens of new canes, with one bearing the phrase, "Good job"; another cane was inscribed "Hit him again."
 The Richmond Enquirer wrote: "We consider the act good in conception, better in execution, and best of all in consequences.
 These vulgar abolitionists in the Senate must be lashed into submission."
-The University of Virginia's Jefferson Literary and Debating Society sent a new gold-headed cane to replace Brooks's broken one.
+The University of Virginia's Jefferson Literary and Debating Society sent a new gold-headed cane to replace Brooks' broken one.
 Southern lawmakers made rings out of the original cane's remains, which they wore on neck chains to show their solidarity with Brooks.

-In contrast, Northerners, even those previously opposed to Sumner's extreme abolitionist invective, were universally shocked by Brooks's violence.
-Anti-slavery men cited it as evidence that the South had lost interest in national debate, and now relied on "the bludgeon, the revolver, and the bowie-knife" to display their feelings, and silence their opponents.
-J. L. Magee's political cartoon famously expressed the general Northern sentiment that the South's vaunted chivalry had degenerated into "Argument versus Clubs".
+In contrast, Northerners, even those previously opposed to Sumner's extreme abolitionist invective, were universally shocked by Brooks' violence.
+Anti-slavery men cited it as evidence that the South had lost interest in national debate, and now relied on violence to express themselves.
+John L. Magee's political cartoon famously expressed the general Northern sentiment that the South's vaunted chivalry had degenerated into "Argument versus Clubs".